godruoyi/imageflow/README.md

 Process images using workflow.

-Imageflow is a Raycast extension that allows you to process images using a custom workflow.
-You can resize, compress, convert image format, and upload images to S3 or Cloudflare R2 Storage.
+Imageflow is a Raycast extension for processing images with custom pipelines, you can organize operations such as resizing, uploading, and compressing into a pipeline to process images in your own way.

 > This extension still in development and does not submit to Raycast Extension yet, you can clone this repo and install it locally.